Skip to main content

 Depending on your particular needs, your doctor may prescribe medications as part of your medical treatment for tinnitus.
 Anti-anxiety medications will help make the tinnitus symptoms more tolerable.
 Antidepressants, on the other hand, may go one step further and help to reduce your tinnitus.

-Your doctor may use a variety of these approaches to treat your tinnitus or other ones, such as hearing aids.
+Your doctor may use various to treat your tinnitus or other ones, such conditionsearing aids.
 Managing your other symptoms will also be a priority.

 When Should I File a Lawsuit for Tinnitus After a Michigan Car Accident?

 Your Michigan no-fault insurance should cover any medical expenses related to your car accident, including therapy.
-Yet, if insurance tries to deny your coverage, or limit it, then you can file a lawsuit.
-The purpose of the lawsuit will be to obtain compensation for any unpaid medical bills, as well as other related expenses such as mileage to and from medical treatments or appointments and any required attendant care.
+Yet, if insurance tries to deny or limit your coverage, you can file a lawsuit.
+The purpose of the lawsuit will be to obtain compensation for any unpaid medical bills and other related expenses, such as mileage to and from medical treatments or appointments and any required attendant care.
 You can also sue for lost wages resulting from your inability to return to work.

-Furthermore, you can sue for pain and suffering if you feel as though your injury resulted in some serious impairment of a body function.
-Pain and suffering is considered a non-economic damage and addresses issues such as ongoing physical discomfort and pain, emotional distress, mental anguish, and effects on your quality of life.
+Furthermore, you can sue for pain and suffering if you feel your injury resulted in some serious impairment of a body function.
+Pain and suffering are considered a non-economic damage and address issues such as ongoing physical discomfort and pain, emotional distress, mental anguish, and effects on your quality of life.

-The amount in damages you may receive for pain and suffering in Michigan will depend largely on a few important factors, such as the severity of injuries and the length of time they may affect you.
-During the lawsuit, you will need to present evidence of injuries and how they impact your well-being.
+The damages you may receive for pain and suffering in Michigan will depend mainly on a few important factors, such as the severity of injuries and the length of time they may affect you.
+During the lawsuit, you must present evidence of injuries and how they impact your well-being.
 Such evidence often includes your medical records and testimony of medical professionals.

 What Damages Can You Collect from a Tinnitus Lawsuit?

-In Michigan, you can recover both economic and non-economic damages in a tinnitus lawsuit.
+In Michigan, you can recover economic and non-economic damages in a tinnitus lawsuit.

 Economic damages include financial losses you experience as a result of your injuries.
 These can include: